Gellida/Gellida/README.md

 # Bienvenido a mi repositorio
-Currently working as a Full Stack Developer with Node Js (and Express js) for the part of backend, and Vue for the frontend.
+Currently working as an Android devoper with Kotlin

 👋 Hi, I’m José Gellida